Tracy Fleury: Personal life

-Outside of curling, Fleury is an accounting and reporting manager with Laurentian University.
+Outside of curling, Fleury is a manager of financial reporting with Laurentian University.
 She started curling when she was five years old when her father Gerry Horgan put her in the little rocks program with her sister Jennifer Wylie at the Idylwylde Golf & Country Club in Sudbury.
 Her brothers Tanner and Jacob are also successful Northern Ontario junior curlers, winning silver medals at the 2016 and 2018 Canadian Junior Curling Championships and a bronze medal in 2017.
 Jacob also won the 2017 Canadian U18 Curling Championships.
 Tracy is married to Brent Fleury and has one child, Nina, whom she gave birth to in July 2020.